Diagnose a belt tensioner

 A serpentine belt tensioner has TWO jobs

-The first job is to maintain the proper tension on the serpentine belt.
+The belt tensioner’s first job is to maintain the proper tension on the serpentine belt.
 That’s easy enough, you just build a tensioning device with a strong enough spring to keep the belt at the correct tension.
 The tensioner also has to compensate for belt wear and stretch.
 As belts wear, they ride deeper into the micro-grooves and that changes belt length.
 The spring inside the tensioner is designed to take up the slack caused by belt wear and still maintain proper belt tension.

 Check serpentine belt tensioner visually

 Start with an engine-off visual inspection.
 Use a bright flashlight and look for traces of rust coming from the spring/dampener area.
 If you see rust, the tensioner is bad.
 Replace it.
 Next, turn on the A/C and run the engine at idle speed.
 Then shine a flashlight on the roller/pulley at the end of the belt tensioner arm.
 You should see little-to-no movement if the dampener mechanism is doing its job.
-The sign of a good tensioner is 0 to only 1/32” movement.
+The sign of a good tensioner is to only see 1/32” movement.
 If you see more, the dampening mechanism is worn and the tensioner must be replaced.

 Perform a tensioner mechanical test